-Poet & Cat is a showcase for jewellery and other artefacts made by way of escape from my daily work with words.
+Poet & Cat is a showcase for my jewellery, painting and collage and other artefacts made by way of escape from my daily work with words.

 My original training was as a bookbinder at what was then the London College of Printing, and I worked for a while as a binder in Norfolk before a series of house moves made it impossible for me to keep the studio – removal men and first floor flats don’t mix with cast-iron boardchoppers and nipping presses.

 Fortunately you don’t need much equipment for writing, and during this period my poetry began to be published by Bloodaxe Books (see my Bloodaxe page).